-The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God), by the resurrection of Jesus Christ (1Peter 3:21).
+The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God), by the resurrection of Yahushua Messiah [Jesus Christ] (1Peter 3:21).

 As Believers, it is important that we have a good conscience toward God as our first priority.
 When we have a good conscience, we have God’s peace.
-It is through Messiah Yahushua [Christ Jesus] that we are kept in Father’s peace, and in His blessing:
+A good conscience is a necessary quality of purity to be maintained before our pure and holy God.

 … the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.
 (Philippians 4:7)

-Having the peace of God, and having a good conscience, are some of the initial fruits of being water baptized.
+Having the peace of God, and having a good conscience, are some of the initial (and most-desirable) fruits of being water baptized.
 So let’s look to see what water baptism is.

 Water Baptism is For Believers

 Water Baptism — An Outward Declaration

 Water baptism is an action willingly taken very soon after a person has received Yahushua as his Saviour and Lord [Master].
 Water baptism is an open, and often public, opportunity for a Believer to openly, and joyfully, declare what has happened within.
 That is, water baptism is the outward expression of a person’s conscious, personal decision to accept Yahushua Messiah’s sacrifice on their behalf.